 "Contract Quantity" means up to 21,000 HP per hour of energy at the Point of Delivery.

 "Contract Meter Quantity" means 16,001 kW.
+ECS and Customer acknowledge that ECS is obligated to provide 21,000 HP per hour of energy at the Point of Delivery.
+The Contact Meter Quantity shall be used solely for purposes of measurement, not purposes of delivery of the Compression Services hereunder.

 "Contract Year" means each twelve-month period commencing on either (i) the Start Date or (ii) if the Start Date is not the first day of a month, then the first day of the next month, and on each anniversary of such commencement date.